Careers

 -Tiffini Jackson, Youth and Young Adult Specialist (The Welcome Center)

-Friendship Place is committed to providing access, equal opportunity, and reasonable accommodation for individuals with disabilities in employment, its services, programs, and activities.
-To request reasonable accommodation, contact human resources at hraudit@friendshipplace.org
+Friend Place is committed to providing access and reasonable accommodation for individuals with disabilities in employment, its services, programs, and activities.
+To request reasonable accommodation, contact human resources at humanresources@friendshipplace.org

 Your Donation Helps End Homelessness!